nikhil-salgaonkar/extractors/.github/ISSUE_TEMPLATE/new_extractor.md

 **Event details**
 What kind of events are we expecting to see
-- Event source database
+- Reference document (Log guide/ Field description)
-- Sample event logs
+- Sample log event (sanitized)

-**Prospect streams available**
-Tell us what kind of streams can be extracted from the events

 **Additional details / screenshot**
 - ![Screenshot]()